Room Rates, Meal Plan Costs, and Billing

 Since our residence halls undergo deferred maintenance and are utilized to house student employees and summer camps, it is not possible for students to view and/or measure the rooms.

-A list of suggested items to bring to campus is posted annually and also distributed by the Office of Communications.
+A list of suggested items to bring to campus is posted on the Residential Life homepage titled What To Pack.

 Please visit the Policies section to view a list of prohibited items.
 This page also includes a select list of approved appliances.